How to Cancel Your Shopify Subscription in 6 Easy Steps

 Understanding these factors can help you decide whether canceling your Shopify subscription is the right choice.

-How to cancel shopify subscription with 5 step
+How to cancel Shopify subscription with 6 steps

-Step 1: Access yourstore.myshopify.com/admin and log in using the store owner's credentials.
-Only the store owner can cancel the subscription; employee accounts do not have sufficient permissions.
+Step 1: Go to yourstore.myshopify.com/admin and log in using the store owner’s account.
+Only the store owner has permission to cancel the subscription; staff accounts do not have sufficient access rights.

 Step 1: How to cancel shopify subscription

-Step 2: From the left sidebar, click on Settings -> select Plan.
-This is the billing hub, displaying your current plan level, usage, and options such as "Change plan" or "Deactivate store."
+Step 2: From the left-hand menu, click Settings → Plan.
+This section manages billing and displays your current plan, usage details, and options such as “Change plan” or “Deactivate store.”

 Step 2: How to cancel shopify subscription